How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 Thus, for example, other siblings perceive a successful lawyer as the “baby” of the family and don't take even her legal advice seriously.
 Or they expect the oldest, by default, to make the hard decisions, while they exclude the “black sheep.”

-Be aware that sometimes the damage is self-inflicted, and we limit ourselves by slipping into our childhood roles or seeing through the lens of family history.
+Be aware that sometimes the damage is self-inflicted, and we limit ourselves by slipping back into our childhood roles or seeing things through the lens of our family history.

 Another inadvertent expectation is gender stereotyping.
 It's not necessarily the daughter to whom care should fall, while the son handles the money.

-Remember that you’re all grown-ups now, and that puts you on an equal footing.
+Remember that you're all grown-ups now, which puts you on equal footing.
 Everyone involved should have a say in what transpires.
-If you see someone getting left out, lightly point out that it’s happening and help everyone correct course.
-If it’s your parent who clings to rigid expectations from the past, it’s important for all siblings to gently set him straight.
+If you see someone getting left out, gently point it out and help everyone correct course.
+If it's your parent who clings to rigid expectations from the past, all siblings need to set them straight gently.

 Realize that you need one another

-It’s virtually impossible for a single individual to provide Alzheimer’s care for the duration of the disease.
-That’s because 24-7 care is extremely stressful, and becomes more so as the disease progresses.
+A single individual can't provide Alzheimer's care for the duration of the disease.
+That's because 24/7 care is highly stressful and becomes even more so as the disease progresses.

-If you’re the sibling who is the primary caregiver, provide candid appraisals of the situation for your brothers and sisters.
-Learn how to ask for help; often family members don’t volunteer because they aren’t sure what to do and from a distance can’t see how taxing Alzheimer’s care can be.
+If you're the sibling who is the primary caregiver, provide candid appraisals of the situation for your brothers and sisters.
+Learn how to ask for help.
+Often, family members don't volunteer because they aren't sure what to do, and from a distance, they can't see how taxing Alzheimer's care can be.

-If you’re not the primary caregiver, it’s important to support the person who is, in words and deeds (and dollars, if possible).
-Caregiver burnout is a leading reason people with Alzheimer’s move from a home to a nursing facility.
+If you're not the primary caregiver, it's essential to support the person who is, in words and deeds— and dollars, if possible.
+Caregiver burnout is a leading reason people with Alzheimer's move from a home to a nursing facility.

-Don’t assume everything’s going fine: ask, visit, call.
-Alzheimer’s is not a onetime problem to solve; because it’s progressively debilitating, your parent’s situation (and the kind of help she needs) can change from month to month or year to year.
+Don't assume everything is going fine: ask, visit, or call.
+Alzheimer's is not a one-time problem to solve; because it's progressively debilitating, your parents' situation (and the kind of help they need) can change from month to month or year to year.

 Figure out how to divide the labor